tylerrcady/JID-4301-Poolerz/README.md

 -  Improved mobile responsiveness for the registration form, user profile, and overall application layout (header/footer).
 ### Known Issues
 - The "Remove" button does not visually remove elements before saving.
 Elements should be removed immediately upon clicking the button, rather than after the database save operation.
+- Form UI still needs to be fixed, especially regarding availability
+- Form needs to be fully checked for edge cases, including fixing regex checks

 ## Version 0.0.0: https://jda-4301-poolerz.vercel.app/